Refinishing furniture with an electric sander is SO easy, low-mess, and hassle-free. Here’s the absolute best sander for furniture restoration.

 This sander has an ergonomic design much like its contemporaries but the top allows you to get a better, more even grip than others.
 The main feature of this sander is its high-performance dust collection which traps the vast majority of dust, even allowing you to sand indoors.

-I love the dust collection unit and while there is still some dust, the TACKLIFE PMS01A removes and collects the vast majority of it.
-Conveniently this sander comes with quality sanding pads in two different grits.
+I love the dust collection unit and while there is still some dust, the Black & Decker detail sander removes and collects the vast majority of it.
 You can check reviews and see the current price for this sander here.